-To troubleshoot devices or to create DDFs, an output of a device's addresses and the values within them is necessary.
+To troubleshoot devices or to create DCE DDFs, an output of a device's addresses and their values is necessary.
 This page describes how to generate that output for SNMP, Modbus, and NetBotz devices.

 For SNMP with DCE versions prior to 7.6 or Modbus on any version